Interpol seeks arrest of Gaddafi son in Niger

 Lyon-based Interpol said it issued an alert for Saadi Gaddafi at the request of Libya's new authorities, who accuse him of leading military units responsible for crackdowns on protests and of misappropriating property.

 Niger has said it placed Saadi Gaddafi under surveillance after he was intercepted crossing its desert frontier.
-Niger's justice minister had said they will not extradite Saadi if there was a possibility he would not get a fair trial or risks the death penalty.

-Nigerien Foreign Minister Mohamed Bazoum told Reuters in Paris by phone that Niger had not made any decision and was not opposed to Saadi's extradition.

-"We are going to study the file.
-Our decision will be guided by the law, what the law permits and our international engagement," Bazoum said, commenting on the Interpol notice.
+Niger officials were not immediately available to comment on the Interpol arrest notice.

 Of Gaddafi's six other sons, two fled to Algeria, one was reported killed in the conflict and three, including Saif al-Islam, are at large.